huggingface/tokenizers/docs/source/quicktour.rst

         :dedent: 4

-This applied the full pipeline of the tokenizer on the text, returning an :class:`~tokenizers.Encoding` object.
+This applied the full pipeline of the tokenizer on the text, returning an :entity:`Encoding` object.
 To learn more about this pipeline, and how to apply (or customize) parts of it, check out :doc:`this page <pipeline>`.

-This :class:`~tokenizers.Encoding` object then has all the attributes you need for your deep learning model (or other).
+This :entity:`Encoding` object then has all the attributes you need for your deep learning model (or other).
 The :obj:`tokens` attribute contains the segmentation of your text in
 tokens: